National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 High voltage: Series connection

-Series connection is the most popular configuration for home grid-tie systems.
+Series connection is the most popular configuration for home grid-tie systems: cheap and offers good efficiency.
 When you connect solar panels in series, their voltages add up.
 The current is as low as a single panel in an array provides.

-The biggest enemy of solar panels connected in series is shading.
+The biggest enemy of solar panels wired in series is shading.
+In a string, solar panels depend on each other.
 The entire series string performs as well as its weakest link, therefore when one panel gets shaded, then the performance of others drops as well.

 How to connect multiple solar panels together in series: Connect the positive (+) cable of one panel to the negative (-) one of the next panel.
 The female MC4 connector marks a positive cable and the male MC4 is the negative.
-Continue so until all panels are connected.
-The positive cable of the first panel and the negative one of the last panel remain loose so you can connect them to the inverter or charge controller.
+Continue with the rest until all panels are connected.
+The positive cable of the first panel and the negative one of the last panel remain loose so you can connect them to the DC terminal of the inverter or charge controller.
+Connect a negative cable to a negative terminal and a positive terminal to a positive terminal.
 Check out our article on series connection with step-by-step instructions.

 High current: Parallel connection